 - You can also get these at places like Kohls, TJ Maxx, Target, Micheal’s and Hobby Lobby.
 Ross and TJ Maxx are going to be the cheapest at regular price.
 If Kohls, Hobby Lobby, or Micheals are having a 50% off sale, you can get them at a good price too.
 I needed 3 and they cost anywhere from $9.99 to $12.99 each.

-How to Choose an Album:
+How to Choose Your Albums:

 You may hate scrapbooking, but at least this way you can leave a note about who’s in the picture for family historical evidence (although there are those cases where you wish you could erase certain historical moments of your past such as those awkward middle school pictures where you blinked just in time to make you look high).

 Step 4.
-Start Loading
+Start Loading Your Old Photographs

 - This is going to be a moment you wish you had an “upload” button for your pictures.
 But alas, we have not lived in the digital age forever!